Reading time: 5 min.

 How to tackle balding on a double crown

-A crown hair transplant can also be a great choice if you have crown hair loss.
+A crown hair transplant can also be a great choice.
 But it’s not the only option.
 Non-surgical hair loss treatments like FinasterideMinoxidil, and laser therapy for hair loss can help stimulate hair growth on the crown.
 In fact, these treatments often reap better results for those with crown hair loss than those with a receding hairline [5-6].

 To find the best treatment plan to tackle your hair loss, book a free consultation at the Wimpole Clinic.